Alejogb1/job-board/blog-data/how-do-i-edit-the-airflowcfg-file-in-azure.md

 id: "how-do-i-edit-the-airflowcfg-file-in-azure"
 ---

-Alright, let's tackle this.
-I've been around the block a few times with Apache Airflow, particularly when it comes to deploying it in cloud environments like Azure.
+Alright,  I've been around the block a few times with Apache Airflow, particularly when it comes to deploying it in cloud environments like Azure.
 Editing the `airflow.cfg` file, while seemingly straightforward, can present a unique set of challenges when you're operating within the confines of a managed service or cloud deployment model.
 I’ve certainly had my share of moments trying to get a configuration tweak working as intended within Azure’s infrastructure.

 The most crucial thing to understand is that *how* you edit `airflow.cfg` depends heavily on *where* and *how* you've deployed Airflow in Azure.
 It’s not always as simple as navigating to a server and modifying a file.
 Often, it's more about utilizing configuration management tools or environment-specific settings.
 Let's explore some common scenarios and how to address them.